-''' plotPeak(rawpeaks, time.range, masses, cdfFile = NULL, useRI = FALSE, rimTime = NULL, standard = NULL, massRange = c(85, 500), ...) '''
+''' plotPeakSimple(rawpeaks, time.range, masses, cdfFile = NULL, useRI = FALSE, rimTime = NULL, standard = NULL, massRange = NULL, ...) '''

-rawpeaks A two component list containing the retention time and the intensity matrices.
+rawpeaks A three component list containing the retention time, the intensity matrix, and the mass range.
 See peakCDFextraction. time.range The time range to plot in retention time or retention time index units to plot. masses A vector containing the ions or masses to plot. cdfFile The name of a CDF file.
 If a file name is specified, the ions will be extracted from there instead of using rawpeaks. useRI Logical.
 Whether to use Retention Time Indices or not. rimTime A retention time matrix of the found retention time markers.
-It is only used when useRI is TRUE. standard A numeric vector with RI values of retention time markers.
-It is only used when useRI is TRUE. massRange A two component numeric vector with the scan mass range to extract.
+It is only used when useRI is TRUE.

+standard A numeric vector with RI values of retention time markers.
+It is only used when useRI is TRUE. massRange A two component numeric vector with the scan mass range to extract or NULL for automatic detection.
 Further options passed to matplot.